 The Office of Research is committed to assisting you to the fullest extent possible under the current circumstances during this difficult time to ensure continuation of your research, creative, and scholarly activities.
 Our staff is mostly teleworking, but can be reached by email or by phone at their campus number.
 Please contact us at firstname.lastname@example.org or 262-7459 with specific questions.
 Please continue to follow the general guidelines for campus operations.

-The information below provides research-related guidance as of 6/29/2020 and contains updates in light of the North Carolina Safer At Home Phase II issued by Governor Cooper.
+The information below provides research-related guidance as of 8/27/2020.
 We will continue to update this page as needed.
-Please see this frequently asked questions list that may help.

 General information on continuity of research, creative, and scholarly activities:

 1. Faculty research, creative, and scholarly activity: All on-campus and field research/creative activity that does not require in-person interactions with human subjects or travel outside the state is allowed to resume.
 Please see Research-related travel below for more information.
 Human subjects research is being phased in as a tiered approach; please see more information on the Ramping up Research and Creative Activities at App site.
 Occupancy restrictions in research and creative spaces must follow general campus regulations for physical distancing.

 2. Student research: Faculty do not need to receive approval from the VPR to engage students in research/creative activity that do not involve in-person human subjects research or travel outside of the state.
 These decisions should be made at the departmental level.
 However, we strongly recommend that faculty endeavor to provide remote options for students that are interested in research/creative activity.
 Please see more information about student research that involves in-person interactions with human subjects on the Ramping up Research and Creative Activities at App site.